 I would also like to know how many men you are expected to have hunted by this point, because it would help explain the turn of events toward the end.
-It would appear that your character naively believes the aliens are a benevolent force at the beginning, then discovers a horrible truth that makes you cast away your man-hunting ways by the end, but you’re never really given information either way.
-I never saw anything in the game to suggest the aliens were anything less that an invading force of oppressors from space-hell.
-And there’s nothing particularly shocking to really get you worked up and ready to fight back against them, except for your not-so-surprising discovery that the offer of a “transfer to Chicago” is a euphemism for “hot ‘n spicy death.”
+It would appear that your character naively believes the aliens are a benevolent force at the beginning, then discovers a horrible truth that makes you cast away your man-hunting ways by the end.
+You’re never really given enough story either way.
+The fact that no one speaks may be to dodge the limits of the PC speaker, or to make international translations easier, but the result is watching a lot of pantomime and drawing your own conclusions.
+What is clear – and maybe that’s supposed to be enough motivation – is the not-so-surprising discovery that the offer of a “transfer to Chicago” is a euphemism for “hot ‘n spicy death.”

-That leaves the gameplay as the last bastion of hope for this title, and like the plot, it starts off relatively strong.
-You have no weapons or capture tools, so your job is strictly to investigate and tattle names back to your Orb superiors for appropriate handling.
-Your primary field tool is a wireless laptop computer called a MAD, which must have looked like a James Bond gadget in 1988.
-It’s connected to the alien supercomputer, and allows you access to overhead surveillance scanners and a database of every person on Earth.
-Some semblance of logic comes into play here, and you are limited in fairly understandable ways.
-The need for a brilliant space-fairing race to recruit local Manhunters is even reasonably explained.
-Every remaining human has been outfitted with a radio transmitter tag which only broadcasts their location, not their identity (explained by “trouble” the Orbs are having with the system).
-You can’t simply fire up your scanners and follow anyone you like – their movements are only recorded when they’ve done something worthy of the Orbs’ ire.
-It’s then your responsibility to follow the target’s recorded movement patterns and see where they’ve been, who they’ve met with, and where they might be hiding now.
+Though you’re essentially a bounty hunter, you have no weapons or capture tools.
+Your job is strictly to investigate and tattle names back to your Orb superiors for appropriate handling.
+Your primary field tool is a wireless laptop computer called a MAD.
+It’s connected to the alien supercomputer and allows you access to overhead surveillance scanners and a database of every person on Earth.
+Every human has been outfitted with a radio transmitter tag which only broadcasts their location, not their identity (explained by “trouble” the Orbs are having with the system).
+It’s a lame gimmick for a brilliant system that ultimately asks you to divine purpose from little dots’ seemingly random movements.

 The game chapters are divided by days.
-Each day begins with a rude awakening from your alien commander (who, despite the ability of flight, still has to take the noisy elevator).
+Each day begins with a rude awakening from your alien commander (despite being able to fly, he still has to take the noisy elevator).
 Something unpleasant will have happened overnight, and the Orbs expect you to track down and report the name of the suspect by the end of the day.
 At the beginning of the game, for example, you’re informed that there has been an explosion at a hospital in Manhattan.
-You then switch on the MAD and watch overhead footage of the culprit planting the bomb, dinking around in a blown-open room, and then fleeing.
+You then switch on the MAD and watch overhead footage of the culprit’s tracking dot planting the bomb, dinking around in a blown-open room, and then fleeing.
 You can follow any target’s path across New York until you lose the signal inside jammed areas, or if they disappear underground.

 That’s where the ingenuity, and by no coincidence, the interesting parts of the game end.
 Your “real world” investigations consist primarily of taking copious notes of every detail you come across, in the hopes that they may be used in practical terms later that day.
 You’ll learn of an underground resistance movement throughout the game, which means that every landscape, hand gesture, sequence of events, and even the layout of an arcade game maze may have some meaning in a puzzle later on.
-Expectedly, most of the game becomes more about finding this resistance and less about the men you’re meant to hunt.
-Most of them turn up dead anyway, and in particularly gruesome ways.
-You see, you’ll also have a serial killer to deal with, though his actual involvement in the events and current “political situation” is vague to say the least.
-He doesn’t offer much to the plot, except another fresh and icky corpse, and some weird standoffs toward the end.
-And fresh and icky they will be, in a surprising level of gore for an 80s Sierra adventure.
+But to prevent you from finding this resistance too easily, most everyone you track will end up as a fresh and icky corpse.

 Graphics run on a hacked version of Sierra’s old AGI interpreter, and do their job without much finesse.
-They’re on par with the visuals in LSL or Space Quest 1, with about the same level of detail.
+They’re on par with the visuals in the first Larry or Space Quest 1, with about the same level of detail.
 The inclusion of recognizable buildings cast against a gloomy, red sky is a great touch though, and helps sell the morose mood of silent, deformed humans shuffling through the winds of dirty, boarded streets.
-It wouldn’t have worked the same way if you were the unknown inhabitants of the planet Arcturis or somesuch, and you wouldn’t have the impression of being surrounded by the shadows of something lost and worth fighting for.
+This game wouldn’t have worked the same way if you were the unknown inhabitants of a fictional planet, and you wouldn’t have the same impressions of being surrounded by the shadows of something lost and worth fighting for.
 It also brings a certain future noir danger of creeping through dirty urban alleys with the constant threat of being jumped by your mark at every turn.
-Or maybe that’s just me over-inflating the atmosphere of the game.
-Even if you just look at the screen and don’t see past the 16-color graphics, there’s no denying that the story doesn’t take advantage of its setting and potential.

 Interesting atmosphere and potential.
 The MAD scanner is a great twist on the standard investigation game, and its interplay with the game’s “real” locations is well done.